Skip to content

 Developers need to define Cedar Schema that makes sense for their application.
 For example, a developer writing a customer support application might define an "Issue" Resource and Actions like "Reply" or "Close".
 Once the schema is defined, developers can author policies to model the fine grain access controls needed to implement the business rules of their application.
 The easiest way to define schema and policies is to use the AgamaLab Policy Designer.
 This is a free developer tool hosted by Gluu.

 The JWTs, Resource, Action, and Context are sent in the authz request.
-Cedar Pricipals entities are derived from JWT tokens.
-The OpenID Connect ("OIDC") JWTs are joined by the Cedarling to create User and Role entities; the OAuth access token is used to create a Workload entity, which is the software that is acting on behalf of the Person (or autonomously).
-The Cedarling validates that given its policies, Role, Person and Workload are authorized.
-If one of Role or Person and Workload is authorized then the request is allowed to proceed.
+Cedar Principal entities are derived from JWT tokens.
+The OpenID Connect ("OIDC") JWTs are used by the Cedarling to create User, Workload, and Role entities based on token claims.

 The Cedarling maps "Roles" out-of-the-box.
 In Cedar, Roles are a special kind of Principal.
 Instead of saying "User can perform action", we can say "Role can perform action"--a convenient way to implement RBAC.
 Developers can specify which JWT claim is used to map Cedar Roles.
 For example, one domain may use the role user claim of the OpenID Userinfo token; another domain may use the memberOf claim in the OIDC id_token.